North Norfolk

 In woollen coats and scarves pulled tight

-we make our w
+we make our way into the night.

 Our steps are muffled as we go